Have you ever wondered what a day in the life of an Occupational Therapist is like?

 In these instances, the protocol is different than that of a previously seen patient with a treatment plan already in place.

 Let’s look at how a first meeting would go when a patient is being seen for the first time:

-- Take their history and examine the injury / area that will be treated
+The first step is to take their history and examine the injury or area that will be treated.

-- Chart a plan for the patient that includes treatments, the frequency of visits, length of sessions and more
+The therapist will chart a plan for the patient that includes treatments, the frequency of visits, length of sessions and more.

 After the initial visit, a new patient therapy session will consist of: